fengtingzhang/blog/_posts/2017-11-16-rubyconf-2017-day-three.md

 Problem is if child process loads a copy of rails we wind up with 3 copies of rails

-If Unicorn parent loads the parent rails and then have the child process make a copy of the preant process then we only make one copy of the parent.
+If Unicorn parent loads the parent rails and then have the child process make a copy of the parent process, then we only make one copy of the parent.
 This is how unicorn works today.
-What I am doing is proving to myself that it's possible to use CoW to some optimizations before fork.
+What I am doing is proving to myself that it's possible to use CoW to perform some optimizations before unicorn parent forks.

 #### What causes CoW Page fault?
 Mutating share memory